 Does Cancun have a museum?

 Yes, Cancun does have a Mayan Museum called the Museo Maya which is an absolute treasure trove of ancient Mayan artifacts and historical knowledge.
-The ruins of San Miguelito Archeological Site are also present on site.
+The ruins of the San Miguelito Archeological Site are also present on the site.

 Where do you park at Maya de Cancun Museum?